If you've ever wondered how to get the grime off the top corners of your home's siding, look no further.

-A telescoping wand can keep your feet flat on the ground and extend your reach 1, 2, or even 3 stories high.
+A Telescoping Wand is an extender that enables you to keep your feet safely on the ground while allowing you to reach 1, 2, or even 3 stories high.

 Holding a pole up in the air can be tiring.
 A telescoping wand belt will support some of the weight and add stability, letting you work longer and more effectively.